Kairotic/coding-with-knots/quipu.md

 without the need of money or a written language.
-We know that numeric information was stored by the Incas using *quipus*, a digital knot based recording system which was used in combination with black and white stones to read and calculate[].
+We know that numeric information was stored by the Incas using *quipus*, a digital knot based recording system which was used in combination with black and white stones to read and calculate.
 Not many of them are extant, most were burned in the colonial wars.
 Until today, two thirds of the quipus discovered are untranslated, and do not fit into any known numeric coding system.